Answer:

 Do I Need a Trademark if My Business Name is Registered With the State?

-Yes, you do, it you engage in any interstate commerce (across state boundaries).
+Yes, you do, if you engage in any interstate commerce (across state boundaries).

 Once you register your business name with the state as a limited liability company, traditional corporation, or any other business entity, you may gain common law trademark protection.

-As mentioned previously, common law trademarks prevent other businesses from using your name but often only in your immediate geographic area.
-They also doesn’t necessarily provide you with any trademark rights if someone else has already registered your name as a federal trademark, even if they are not yet using it in your state or geographic area.
+As mentioned previously, common law trademarks prevent other businesses from using your name, but often only in your immediate geographic area.
+They also don’t necessarily provide you with any trademark rights if someone else has already registered your name as a federal trademark, even if they are not yet using it in your state or geographic area.

 If your business operates in several states or other countries, you’ll need to register a trademark ideally with the United States Patent and Trademark Office (USPTO) for exclusive rights to the name in the US for your line of goods and services.
 You’ll also need to do the same with the USPTO equivalent in other countries that you will be operating.